Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states 'Call this FIRST when you have many tools available and want to see the option set (not just one answer),' providing clear when-to-use guidance and distinguishing from directly using a specific tool.
+The description explicitly says 'Call this FIRST when you have many tools available and want to see the option set (not just one answer).'
+This provides clear when-to-use guidance and implies when not to use it (if you already know the tool).

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.